Whoaa512/starred/README.md

 - [adobe-research/custom-diffusion](https://github.com/adobe-research/custom-diffusion) - Custom Diffusion: Multi-Concept Customization of Text-to-Image Diffusion (CVPR 2023)
 - [platelminto/chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation) - Have a conversation with ChatGPT using your voice, and have it talk back.
 - [code-kern-ai/bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
-- [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run AI and batch jobs on any infra (Kubernetes or 16+ clouds).
-Get unified execution, cost savings, and high GPU availability via a simple interface.
+- [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - Run, manage, and scale AI workloads on any AI infrastructure.
+Use one system to access & manage all AI compute (Kubernetes, 17+ clouds, or on-prem).
 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 - [exaloop/codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler with built-in NumPy support
 - [microsoft/torchscale](https://github.com/microsoft/torchscale) - Foundation Architecture for (M)LLMs